IntelligentTrading/core/apps/channel/management/commands/README.md

-# Channel.managment.commands
+# Channel.management.commands

 * `python manage.py poll_queue`

 Read price information from SQS queue (INCOMING_SQS_QUEUE) and save it to Price, Volume (messages with subject: prices_volumes) and PriceHistory (subject: ohlc_prices) models.

-Note: we should remove fetching and saving prices to the Price, Volume in future when transition to PriceHistory will be completed.
+Note: we should remove fetching and saving prices to the Price, Volume in future when a transition to PriceHistory will be completed.

-Add `pollqueue: python manage.py poll_queue` to Procfile if you use heroku.
+Add `pollqueue: python manage.py poll_queue` to Procfile if you use Heroku.

-* `python trawl_poloniex`
+* `python manage.py trawl_poloniex`

 Use it for debugging.
 It run some calculations w/o Celery.
 <pre>